ToAFinish/addressverification/flows/README.md

 6. If it is a new flow, create a new URL button on the object you want to run it from, with a URL something like this (depending on what name you gave it): /flow/Verify?Id={!Account.Id}&retURL={!Account.Id}
 7. Add this button to the layout for your Lightning page layout

+NOTE: To run from Lighting, make sure you have the "Enable Lightning runtime for flows" in the "Process Automation Settings" in Setup.

 You are now ready to test it out!